-I started designing games in January 2013!
+I have been making games since January 2013!
 This is a list of games that I’ve made in reverse-chronological order.

 Some of my incomplete prototypes include a board game called “Pravda” about the Russian Olympics, the “Magical Girl Olympics” game, “Selfie Game: The Movie: The Game: Song of My Selfie” (2015-2020), and “Last” (2015), a sound toy/conversation toy about relationships.

 IN ACTIVE DEVELOPMENT OR PLAYTESTING

 Currently working on and playtesting Strangers on the ‘Net with Jenny Bacon, Allison Cole, and Dietrich Squinkifer.
 In this game, we invite players to roleplay like it’s 1999! in their favourite fandom.
 In the second act, things change.

 I am working on a d20-based narrative and role playing game based on the structure of a community radio show episode.
 It is a collaboration with Michael J. Marcotte, tentatively titled “ICOSAHEDRAL: A Game of Twenty-Sided Stories” and currently in early playtesting.

 January 2020: Third and Final Dissertation Project complete!
 Entitled UNLOCK.
 UNPACK., this is a game that fits entirely into a custom personal item-sized suitcase.
 Players are presented with three multi-step puzzles.
 Solving each puzzle gives them access to a question to reflect on and the answers of past players.
 More documentation on the way!